 A certified master copy of the Agreements text will be hosted on the OpenPeppol Website.
 This will ensure clarity and consistency is maintained and the contracting parties can easily access the “in force” versions of the Agreement documents.
 Previous versions and notifications of changes will be archived as well.

-Migration to new versions of Peppol Agreements
+Migration to New Versions of Peppol Agreements

-Every new release of the Peppol Agreements must be accompanied by a migration plan, which shall be constructed and approved following the same procedures as the new Agreement release as described in 2.4.4.
+Every new release of the Peppol Agreements, other than errata corrigenda, must be accompanied by a migration plan, which must be constructed and approved following the same procedures as the new Agreement release as described in 2.8.2.

 The contracting parties will implement approved new versions of the agreements according to the migration plan.
 The migration plan will stipulate whether the Agreements will need to be re-signed.

+An Errata Corrigenda release does not require re-signing by the contracting parties and be considered effective 20 days following its publication as part of the Peppol Interoperability Framework.

-In case re-signing of a new Agreement version is not required;
+If re-signing of a new Agreement version is not required:

 The new versions will automatically replace superseded versions.
 Clause 13.3 of the Agreements provides that a new signing process is not required for new versions of the Agreements to take effect.